Femia > Health Library > Getting Pregnant > Challenges > How soon after unprotected sex can I test for pregnancy?

 How soon after unprotected sex can I test for pregnancy?

+Two weeks after unprotected sex is the ideal time to test for pregnancy.
 The earliest way to confirm pregnancy is with a blood test, but these are usually only performed in special circumstances.
 Most likely, you’ll be using an at-home urine pregnancy test.
 While a home test can provide accurate results as early as five days before you miss a period, most recommend waiting until after you know your period is late.

-Having unprotected sex always carries the chance of getting pregnant, and you might be wondering how soon after sex you can take a pregnancy test
+Having unprotected sex always carries the chance of getting pregnant, and you might be wondering how soon after sex you can take a pregnancy test.

 Two types of pregnancy tests exist: blood tests and urine tests.
 Most women use an at-home urine test to see if they’re pregnant.
 The outcome is pretty straightforward—a positive result means you’re pregnant, and a negative result means you’re not pregnant.